Container of Life

 In sacred geometry, the seed of life matrix, also known as the Genesis Pattern, mirrors the six days of creation and the seventh day of rest.

-In 321 CE, under the guidance of Emperor Constantine, the Romans decreed that a Roman week would also consist of seven days.
+In 321 CE, under the guidance of Emperor Constantine, the Romans decreed that a Roman week would consist of seven days.
 Dies Solis, day of the Sun, became Sunday.
-Sol Invictus “the invincible sun” ruled over the military.
-Sunday was declared a day of rest so soldiers could regain their strength.
-The Sun became the central “one”.
+Since Sol Invictus “the invincible sun” ruled over the military, Sunday was declared a day of rest so soldiers could regain their strength.
+The Winter Solstice was celebrated as the time when the Sun was reborn and a new agricultural year began.

 Our solar plexus represents our internal source of strength, energy and willpower.
 This is where our dreams and desires are fed and where we decide when and how to take action.
 These seeds of light in our solar plexus also cast shadows to remind us that our greatest gifts are hiding within our fears.
 By shining light on our shadows, we can retrieve our wisdom, that was born by fire.
 By making peace within our self, we can more fully stand in our own light and our darkness.